MRFUNCT1ON/MRFUNCT1ON/README.md

 <hr />

 I'm a full-stack web developer & solidity smart contract engineer, with around 5 years of experience in the field with many projects in the Ethereum / EVM-based chain space.
-I'm building two projects right now, 'Function Island' and 'Degen Protocol'.

 * 🚀  I'm currently working on [Degen Protocol](http://degenprotocol.io)
 * 🧠  I'm learning NextJS & TypeScript